 On Tuesday night, IT research and analysis firm Gartner released the latest iteration of the highly influential yearly report Magic Quadrant for Cloud Infrastructure as a Service, Worldwide.

-In the Magic Quadrant for cloud IaaS (available free here), Gartner evaluates the strengths and weaknesses of what it considers leading vendors in the compute IaaS market, and provides readers with a graph (the ‘Magic Quadrant’) plotting the vendors based on their ability to execute, and completeness of vision.
+In the Magic Quadrant for cloud IaaS, Gartner evaluates the strengths and weaknesses of what it considers leading vendors in the compute IaaS market, and provides readers with a graph (the ‘Magic Quadrant’) plotting the vendors based on their ability to execute, and completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 Gartner does not endorse any vendor, product, or service depicted in its research publications.

 [From AWS to Rackspace, Solutions Review rounds up the top 28 cloud vendors in the 2015 Cloud Platform Solutions Buyer’s Guide.
 Solutions Review Buyer’s Guides include full market overviews and 10 questions designed to help find your best fit in the cloud.
 Download your free copy today.]

-This is the fourth iteration of the IaaS Magic Quadrant report, and as you might expect, there have been massive changes in the ever-evolving and somewhat nascent cloud computing market since the first report.
+This is the fourth iteration of the IaaS Magic Quadrant report, and as you might expect, there have been massive changes in the ever evolving and somewhat nascent (it is a HUGE baby, though) cloud computing market since the first report.
 In the last year alone we’ve seen considerable market consolidation, which has caused some changes in positions on the Magic Quadrant, as well as some vendors being dropped from the report.

 At Solutions Review, We read the 38 page report, which we received in full via email from an Amazon Web Services representative, and pulled a few of what we consider the most important takeaways and key changes from the 2014 IaaS Magic Quadrant.